 So You’ve Found Me.
 Now What?

 You’re probably here because you feel the need to do some estate planning, maybe a simple will or a revocable living trust.
 Or possibly you need an attorney to help with probate or trust administration.
 Maybe you’re thinking about starting a new company and need a business planning attorney because you can’t decide between an LLC or an S Corporation.
 Maybe you already have a business and need some legal advice.
 Maybe you need some help with both your business and your estate–often one need follows the other much like day follows night.
-Unlike day following night, however, such planning is100_0518 not the inevitable outcome of wanting to plan.
+Unlike day following night, however, such planning is not the inevitable outcome of wanting to plan.

 I know.
 I passed my first bar exam in 1981 and wrote my first will and trust soon thereafter, yet I didn’t do my own estate plan until 13 years later.
 (You think carpenter’s spouses have things to complain about!)
 Since 1991, I’ve started two businesses and never once sat down with an advisor.
 Why?
 You know the answer, the excuse.
 You’ve probably used it yourself: